Lennonka/refactordoc/README.md

 [Red Hat modular documentation](https://redhat-documentation.github.io/modular-docs/) and the [newdoc](https://github.com/redhat-documentation/newdoc) tool.

+Refactoring a module or assembly means that the script:

+* renames the file according to the given title and prefix,
+* replaces the AsciiDoc ID on the first line of the file,
+* replaces the old title with the new title on the second line of the file,
+* finds and replaces all references of the changed title and ID in other `.adoc` files.

 ## Limitations

 * The script only works when the title and filename match precisely.
 It will work when the ID does not match.